-The full pin-outs for each bank can be found in the Integrated Components, pg 208 under the ICM option ordered: A10 - ICM-42000 (-I000), A11 - ICM-42100 (-I100), or A12 - ICM-42200 (-I200).
+The full pin-outs for each bank can be found in the Integrated Components, pg 206 under the ICM option ordered: A10 - ICM-42000 (-I000) or A11 - ICM-42200 (-I200).

 Wiring the Optoisolated Digital Inputs

 To take full advantage of optoisolation, an isolated power supply should be used to provide the voltage at the input common connection.
 Connecting the ground of the isolated power to the ground of the controller will bypass optoisolation and is not recommended if true optoisolation is desired.